 - All of these employees feel we are executing our mission, vision, and values.

 - Many feel that this was the most transparent company they’ve ever worked for and that it possibly should be called out as one of our core values.

 - These top performers feel strongly that ClearCompany allows them to be themselves, have a voice, and do their best work.

 - The theme of “do your best work” or “join our family of talented workers” is almost a cliché in the talent space and beyond.
-Certainly we will want to include this in our underlying EVP described in the next section, but we did not feel these themes to be differentiators or strategic enough in focus to create competitive advantage.
+Certainly, we will want to include this in our underlying EVP described in the next section, but we did not feel these themes to be differentiators or strategic enough in focus to create a competitive advantage.

 - Similarly, transparency is a guiding principle of our company and a theme we may include in our EVP, but most employees expect transparency from their employers and feel it is tied to operating ethically.
 Again, critically important, but not the differentiator we would use as our guiding light.